Child Sexual Offences

 (iii) Children under 18

 Sexual offences can be committed against children aged between 16-18 too, even if they consent to the sexual act.
-This is because some people have a responsibility in their relationship with a child which overrules any consent the child might have given to sexual activity.
+This is because some people have a responsibility in their relationship with a child which overrides any consent the child might have given to sexual activity.
 The offences include:

 • Abuse of position of trust: this offence is aimed at providing protection for children aged 16 and 17 who are considered vulnerable to exploitation by someone in a position of trust or authority;